-We'll then review and work directly with the electrical engineer to finalise the concept design if any issues are raised as part of the review process.
-This process takes three months or more.
+We will work directly with the electrical engineer to finalise the concept design if any issues are raised as part of the review process.

 Final application

 Once the concept design has been reviewed and finalised you'll complete and submit your final application to us.